 System maintenance would include replacement of the IX resin, as needed, to maintain effective treatment.
 The IX resin would be changed when the cumulative PFOA and/or PFOS concentration in the intermediate sample (between the lead and lagging vessel) exceeds a PIL of 35 ng/L (half of the PRG), as determined by system operations monitoring.
 Based on laboratory studies with the Purolite PFA694E, the anticipated minimum service life for one 1.5-cubic-foot vessel is 120,000 gallons, and the service life for two 1.5-cubic-foot vessels operated in series is 180,000 gallons.
 Sizing up from the service life for two 1.5-cubic-foot vessels (180,000 gallons), the service life for the on-base system, including four 1.5-cubic-foot vessels, is 360,000 gallons using Purolite PFA694E.
 Based on the service life, the IX resin in the on-base potable water system is assumed to last approximately 50 days under average usage (7,875 gpd); therefore, the assumed timeframe for IX resin change-out for the purposes of this EE/CA is quarterly.
-Based on the service life for two 1.5-cubic-foot vessels (180,000 gallons) per month) and 30 months under average usage (4,600 gallons per month).
+Based on the service life for two 1.5-cubic-foot vessels (180,000 gallons), the IX resin in the off-base systems is assumed to last 18 months under maximum usage (10,000 gallons per month) and 30 months under average usage (4,600 gallons per month).
 Therefore, the assumed timeframe for IX resin change-out for the off-base systems for the purposes of this EE/CA is biannually, based on average usage.